Redstone-ray/CCC-DMOJ/README.md

 # CCC-DMOJ
-All solutions are either writtern in python or Java/n Many solutions are ranked #1 in python speed on dmoj Judge/n All solutions passes DMOJ Checker
+All solutions are either writtern in python or Java

+Many solutions are ranked #1 in python speed on dmoj Judge

+All solutions passes DMOJ Checker